 She repeated her entrepreneurial ventures, creating other businesses nationally that she then also successfully sold.
 She also was founder of Cornell International, a Wall Street search firm, eventually acquired by Adecco as well as Cornell Associates, sold in 2007 and an Arizona based firm, Circuit Technology Search.

-But more than that, her exceptional leadership talents have been called upon on behalf of many community endeavors.
+Her exceptional leadership talents have been called upon on behalf of many community endeavors.
 Her contributions have been wide reaching with her commitment to the community by her appointments (now or prior) to several Boards of Directors, including:

 The Family Health Center/Cornerstone; the Dutchess County Arts Council; Elant, Inc.; the Advisory Board of Fleet Bank; Eastern O.C.
 Chamber of Commerce; Healthcare Trustees of New York State; the Advisory Board of HUBCO Bank; Hudson Valley Philharmonic; Hudson Valley Technology Development Center Boards; International Association of Personnel Consultants; Marist College Advisory Board; Mid-Hudson Patterns for Progress; Orange County Partnership; Orange County Workforce Development Board; Regional Venture Capital Group; the Chambers SCORE program and the SUNY MBA Advisory Board.
 Additionally, she served as a Big Sister for 12 years through Big Brothers and Big Sisters.

-She has been cited as among the most influential people in the region and has adorned covers of regional publications.
+Donna has been cited as among the most influential people in the region and has adorned covers of regional publications.
 With little formal education after high school, she has successfully positioned herself as a powerful force, frequently serving as the first and only woman to break into the smoky male dominion of influential boards and committees.

 Donna Cornell was honored to be an entrepreneur who participated in reviews of the results of the Grace Commission.
 The Private Sector Survey on Cost Control (PSSCC), commonly referred to as The Grace Commission, was an investigation requested by United States President Ronald Reagan, authorized in executive order 12369 on June 30, 1982.
 The focus of it was waste and inefficiency in the US Federal government.
 Its head, businessman J. Peter Grace, asked the members of that commission to "be bold" and "work like tireless bloodhounds.”